 They went to NY in part to do press for Notion but he did none!

-#3 — Original Prankster George Walker is going to join us via Zoom after the movie.
+#3 — Original Prankster George Walker is going to join us via Zoom after the movie if his internet is working.

 There’s TONS of George in this film — from beginning to end.